-5.51 In order to address the potential impacts of development in the Humber Estuary area in relation to offsite habitat loss, North East Lincolnshire Council has undertaken a significant amount of work along with other organisations in the South Humber Ecology Group (including Natural England, the RSPB and landowners in the South Humber employment area).
+- 5.86 In order to address the potential impacts of development in the Humber Estuary area in relation to offsite habitat loss, North East Lincolnshire Council has undertaken a significant amount of work along with other organisations in the South Humber Ecology Group (including Natural England, the RSPB and landowners in the South Humber employment area).
 The group has been integral in the co-ordinated preparation of the South Humber Gateway Mitigation Strategy, which is based upon extensive and targeted bird survey findings which have allowed key habitat parcels to be identified, safeguarded and managed to ensure potential impacts on the qualifying bird species of the SPA and Ramsar site associated with employment development in this area can be successfully mitigated.
 This work has fed into the preparation of the Pre-submission Draft Local Plan, in particular the development of Policy 6: Habitat Mitigation-South Humber Bank.
-That policy states that a number of identified mitigation sites will be implemented and managed over the long-term, to provide alternative offsite habitat for the qualifying bird species of the SPA and

-Ramsar site.
-Developer contributions will be required from proposals within the identified Mitigation Zone will be required to deliver and manage this land.

-- 5.52 The South Humber Gateway Mitigation Strategy is therefore crucial to the mitigation of the potential impacts of offsite habitat loss at the SPA and Ramsar site.
-Should any changes be made to the Strategy, these should be reflected in Policy 6 of the Local Plan. - 5.53 However, the South Humber Gateway Mitigation Strategy relates only to employment development and not housing.
-There are a small number of allocated residential sites within fairly close proximity of the SPA and Ramsar site which also need to be considered in relation to the potential for offsite habitat loss.
-As described above in relation to non-physical disturbance at the SAC, the housing sites allocated within closest proximity of the Estuary are all within existing built up areas and do not comprise arable land which may be in use by the SPA and Ramsar birds.
-However, HOU084a was identified by Lincolnshire Wildlife Trust in its consultation response to the Draft Local Plan, which stated that the Trust is aware that birds associated with the Humber Estuary SPA have been recorded using the fields within that site.
-Therefore, further work should be carried out prior to granting planning consent for that site to ensure that the development of the site would not have a significant effect on the SPA as a result of the loss of supporting habitat.
-It is recommended that allocated sites should be subject to survey to determine their suitability as supporting habitat for the SPA where bird survey data indicates that this qualifying species could be using the site as part of the implementation of Policy 40.
+That policy states that a number of identified mitigation sites will be implemented and managed over the long-term, to provide alternative offsite habitat for the qualifying bird species of the SPA and Ramsar site.
+Developer contributions from proposals within the identified Mitigation Zone will be required to deliver and manage this land. - 5.87 The South Humber Gateway Mitigation Strategy is therefore crucial to the mitigation of the potential impacts of offsite habitat loss at the SPA and Ramsar site.
+Should any changes be made to the Strategy, these should be reflected in Policy 6 of the Local Plan. - 5.88 All of the employment sites identified through the desk-based study as having high potential to support the qualifying bird species of the Humber Bank SPA and Ramsar site are located within the South Humber Bank Mitigation zone (shown on the Local Plan Policies Map); therefore the potential loss of offsite habitat resulting from their development would be mitigated through the delivery of the mitigation sites, - 5.89 However, the South Humber Gateway Mitigation Strategy does not provide mitigation for the potential impacts of housing site allocations in relation to habitat loss for golden plover.
+Therefore, in order to ensure that there are no significant effects the following recommendations are made: - Specific wording will be required to ensure all development proposals for allocated housing sites with high or medium potential to support golden plover will require a detailed assessment for this species and that a suitable project level assessment is carried out.
+For such sites, wording must be provided to ensure appropriate measures are taken to mitigate impacts, such as provision of alternative habitat, and/or contributions towards enhancing strategic sites for this species elsewhere.
+In addition, phasing of site allocations coupled with site specific bird survey data for golden plover will be key, to ensure that, cumulative effects on this species can be monitored during the lifetime of the Local Plan.
+If significant numbers of birds are likely to be affected in-combination, provision of suitable mitigation in the form of habitat provision or enhancement should be provided in parallel.

-5.54 Therefore, provided that the mitigation strategy is implemented in line with Policy 6 in the Pre-submission Draft Local Plan and the recommendations above are implemented, likely significant effects on the SPA and Ramsar site as a result of offsite habitat loss or damage are not expected.
+5.90 Provided that the mitigation strategy is implemented in line with Policy 6 in the Presubmission Draft Local Plan (taking into account proposed modifications) and the recommendations above are incorporated into the Local Plan and implemented, adverse effects on the integrity of the SPA and Ramsar site as a result of offsite habitat loss or damage are not expected.